wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 ```

 ## Initial structures and functions
-Next, we define a couple of functions and structures that will allow us to create certain MD callbacks or to analyse our results.
+Next, we define a couple of functions and structures that will allow us to create certain MD callbacks or to analyze our results.

 ### Trajectory terminator
 Below, we define an MD trajectory terminator, which stops the trajectory when certain conditions are met.
-Here, the trajectory is stopped if H<sub>2</sub> is above **scat_cutoff** value or if the distance between hydrogens in H<sub>2</sub> is exceeds **dist_cutoff** value.
+Here, the trajectory is stopped if H<sub>2</sub> is above **scat_cutoff** value or if the distance between hydrogens in H<sub>2</sub> exceeds **dist_cutoff** value.

 ```jl
 mutable struct TrajectoryTerminator